bayeslife/testistic-model/README.md

 Firstly it provides a model for TestRun.

 TestRun needs to include
+- a project
+- an epic
 - test source
-- test environment
-- test result
+- test status
 - test start end datetime

 ## Projects